danog/MadelineProtoDocs/docs/API_docs/constructors/inputPrivacyKeyPhoneCall.md

-Whether the user will accept phone calls
+Whether you will accept phone calls